theratioproject/simple/doc/Switch.md

 end

 ```
-The above code example, displays **it is two** if the inputed value enclosed in n is 2 else displays
+The above code example, displays **it is two** if the inputed value enclosed in n is 2 else displays **it is three** if the inputed value is 3